cubee-cb/ncr-pakify/.wiki/Entities.md

 In New Game Plus, they have more health and release a `demond ghost` when defeated.

 ### `magitsu` - Magitsu
-Stands in place and casts magic fireballs that chase the player.
+Stands in place and casts magic fireballs that move towards the player's position at casting time.
 These do not travel through walls.
+Fireballs can be parried with Sword Dash and Shuriken.

 Normally deals no contact damage.
 When low on health, enters "rabid mode" where they rapidly chase the player and deal contact damage.

 In New Game Plus, they cast faster, enter "rabid mode" earlier, and have more health.

 ### `archer` - Archi
 Stands in place and fires arrows at the player.
-These can stick to some walls, and allow the player and other objects to bounce on them.
+These can stick to certain walls, and allow the player and other objects to bounce on them.
+Arrows can be parried with the Sword Dash.

 Normally deals no contact damage.
 When low on health, enters "rabid mode" where they rapidly chase the player and deal contact damage.

-In New Game Plus, they take less time to reload, enter "rabid mode" earlier, and have more health.
+In New Game Plus, they take significantly less time to reload, enter "rabid mode" earlier, and have more health.

 ### `durgen` - Flame Dragon
 Unimplemented